aws-samples/aws-serverless-workshops/WebApplication/1_StaticWebHosting/README.md

 # Module 1: Static Web Hosting with AWS Amplify Console

-In this module you'll configure AWS Amplify Console to host the static resources for your web application.
+In this module, you'll configure AWS Amplify Console to host the static resources for your web application.
 In subsequent modules you'll add dynamic functionality to these pages using JavaScript to call remote RESTful APIs built with AWS Lambda and Amazon API Gateway.

 ## Architecture Overview